MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 return @days1
 end
 ```
-> There's another function [o2c].[fc_calculate_days2] that calculates Days2 in a similar way.
+> There's another function [o2c]. [fc_calculate_days2] that similarly calculates Days2.
 Unfortunately, there was no easy way to combine the two without increasing the complexity a lot.

-Based on these newly calculated Days1 and Days2 the duedate and arrears are calculated again.
-This is similar to the P2P function.
+Based on these newly calculated Days1 and Days2, the due date and arrears are calculated again similar to the P2P function.

 #### Include only specific documents for payment behavior calculation

-From Business side a lot of documents like warranty, deduction, write offs must be excluded to make the analysis valuable.
-Therefore the text field must be used to identify the documents:
+Many documents like warranty, deduction, and write-offs must be excluded from Business perspective to make the analysis valuable.
+Therefore we must use the text field to identify the documents:

->The result will be used to aggregate data in STA_PAYMENT_BEHAVIOR
+> We will later use the result to aggregate data in STA_PAYMENT_BEHAVIOR

 ```SQL
 update o2c.tp3_all_cust_items set relevant_for_payment_behavior = 'X'